About this listing

 The room is a large, craftsman-style space, in the basement with 3 operable windows that get direct morning sunshine.
 Lots of angles, level changes and custom work give the room a unique feel.
 There is a writing desk with a swing-arm desk lamp, chair, plenty of outlets and excellent high-speed wireless access.
 The room includes built-in bookshelves made from vintage doors, and plenty of closet space.
 There is a comfy queen-size bed with nightstands, and a full length mirror.

 The ceilings in the basement are low, so if you're over 6ft tall, you may feel uncomfortable.
-Half of the basement is unfinished, though currently there is a bathroom being added.
-The construction is underway, so there may be some activity during the day while you're here.
-The bathroom should be finished in June 2016.
+Half of the basement is unfinished with exposed wood walls.
+There is a new walk-in, tiled shower and bathroom that is shared with one other room.

 This room (one of two basement bedrooms), is completely separate from the upper two floors.
-The door to the basement is in the back of the house.
-To access the bathroom (shower, sink, toilet) on the main floor, you exit the basement, go outside, under a covered porch and enter the main house through the back door.
+The door to the basement is in the back of the house and can be accessed directly by walking around the right side of the house.
+Many guests enjoy the extra privacy this affords.

 You are welcome to enjoy the common areas of the house including the fully equipped kitchen with storage space available in the refrigerator and shelves--though some guests prefer taking advantage of the delicious food in the neighborhood.
 A comfortable, covered front porch with a couch and a large, covered, bamboo-wrapped back porch keep the sun and rain at bay.
 The house also has a dining room with large bay windows and a warm, inviting living room with a wood-burning pellet stove that runs during the heating season.